Reading sports betting odds can seem complicated at first glance.

 This same ratio would apply to different bet sizes: Bet $15 to win $10, bet $1.50 to win $1, etc.

 The other side of American odds are underdogs.
-Underdogs have an implied win percentage of less than 50%.
+Underdogs have an implied probability of less than 50%.

-Underdog odds are always represented with a plus sign (+) in front of the number.
+Underdog odds are always represented with a plus sign (+) in front of the number and will always be “positive odds”.
 Ex: +150.

 Underdog odds are interpreted different than favorites.
 Underdog bets are betting $100 “to win” whatever the odds are.